-I have lived in Denver for the better part of 15 years except for a period of time I was in Oakland from 2012-2016.
-While the better part of my career has been playing out in the West, I’m a Midwest guy at heart, having spent my early childhood years in Chicago and then most of my more formative young adult years in South Bend, IN.
+I have lived in Denver for the better part of 15 years minus a few in Oakland.
+While most of my career has been playing out in the West, I’m a Midwest guy at heart, having spent my childhood years in Chicago and my more formative years in South Bend, IN.

 As a kid, moving from the city to the rural Midwest, I was immediately drawn to nature, the deep woods, the wetlands.
 As I got older, my interests grew to include skateboarding and live music.